antonidag/dummy-data-cli/README.md

 ## Templating
 The Dummy Data CLI leverages the powerful templating engine provided by [dummy-json](https://www.npmjs.com/package/dummy-json) to generate realistic and customizable dummy data.
 Templates are defined using a combination of JSON structure and JavaScript functions, allowing for dynamic content generation.

+### Template Requirements
+- Your template file must export a function named `main`.
+This function should accept a single parameter.
+- Templates are created as `.js` files, allowing you to use JavaScript to dynamically modify your templates.
+The main function must return the template as a string.
 ### Example Template:
 ```
 // Define a JavaScript function that returns a template string